-Were charges bound over against a 64-year-old man accused of sexually abusing a teenager?
+Were charges bound over against a 63-year-old man accused of sexually abusing a teenager?

-A 64-year-old man accused of sexually abusing a teenage girl for four years had charges bound over for trial by District Judge Kelley Gillette-Walker on Wednesday.
+A 63-year-old man accused of sexually abusing a teenage girl for four years had charges bound over for trial by District Judge Kelley Gillette-Walker on Wednesday.

 The Centre Daily Times previously reported William Velasquez, of Greensboro, North Carolina, visited the minor’s residence in State College during a Penn State football game in November, which is when he kissed and touched her inappropriately after other adults left the room.
 Velasquez also took her hand to make her touch his penis through his clothing, according to police.